AbdelkaderYS/Efficient-Financial-NLP-Fine-Tuning-with-QLoRA/README.md

 ---

-**Note**: Training times are approximate and depend on GPU hardware (tested on A100 40GB or plus is preferable).
+**Note**: Training times are approximate and depend on batch size and GPU hardware (tested on A100 40GB or plus is preferable).